MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md

 ![Remote debugger components](../debugger/media/remote-debugger-aspnet.png "Remote_debugger_components")

 This guide explains how to set up and configure a Visual Studio 2017 ASP.NET MVC 4.5.2 application, deploy it to IIS, and attach the remote debugger from Visual Studio.

+> [!NOTE]
-To remote debug ASP.NET Core, see [Remote Debug ASP.NET Core on an IIS Computer](../debugger/remote-debugging-aspnet-on-a-remote-iis-computer.md).
+> To remote debug ASP.NET Core instead, see [Remote Debug ASP.NET Core on an IIS Computer](../debugger/remote-debugging-aspnet-on-a-remote-iis-computer.md).
 For Azure App Service, you can easily deploy and debug on a preconfigured instance of IIS using either the [Snapshot Debugger](../debugger/debug-live-azure-applications.md) (.NET 4.6.1 required) or by [attaching the debugger from Server Explorer](../debugger/remote-debugging-azure.md).

 These procedures have been tested on these server configurations:
 * Windows Server 2012 R2 and IIS 8 (For Windows Server 2008 R2, the server steps are different)